 I have a belief that if we help other people acquire their fondest dreams, then our own dreams come true in the process.

 If you don’t believe that play is an essential part of the dream process, then I invite you to watch this TED video –

 But I’ve been known to fill in when a dreamer needs some time off from writing.
 I’m a workaholic, so I’m always looking for a reason to write a story and post it on 8 Women Dream.

 I am open to your feedback about how we can improve the site and your experiences on 8 Women Dream.
 Here at 8 Women Dream, we don’t strive to be perfect.
 We strive for happiness.
 But if you find a typo, we’d love for you to tell us.
 We can all use more help with our dreams.

 You can email me at catherine(at)8womendream(dot)com with your thoughts.

-Here is a collection of some of my dream stories here on 8 Women Dream —
+Click here for a collection of my stories on 8 Women Dream.